Kamen Rider OOO: Story

 Eiji Hino is a traveling man who has no place to call home and a tragic past.
 When metallic creatures known as the Greeed awaken after their 800-year slumber to attack humans and feed off of their desires, the disembodied arm of the Greeed named Ankh gives Eiji a belt and three Medals to fight the other Greeed as Kamen Rider OOO.
 The mysterious Kougami Foundation approaches Eiji and begins assisting him in his fight against the Greeed, though their true motives are not clear.
 As Eiji fights the Greeed and their Yummy monsters, learning more about the Greeed and Ankh, he starts to find a purpose beyond his journey.

 Episodes

 Each episode title of Kamen Rider OOO consists of three objects featured in the episode.

 Films

-The character of Eiji Hino (portrayed by Watanabe) and Kamen Rider OOO made their debut in Kamen Rider Ws second film Kamen Rider W Forever: A to Z/The Gaia Memories of Fate.
+Kamen Rider OOO made his first appearance as a cameo in the film Kamen Rider W Forever: A to Z/The Gaia Memories of Fate.